Discovery Klingons and Star Trek's Continuity

 Summarizing, Discovery fails to do two substantial things to justify the total redesign of the Klingons: give us a sufficient number of "classic" Klingons, and serve us some explanation why key figures of the Empire of the 23rd century (and their ships and styling) don't look familiar at all.
 The series has chosen to show only Klingons that look like T'Kuvma, L'Rell and Voq, by which Discovery implicitly declares itself a (total or visual) reboot, irrespective of all affirmations to the contrary.

 Visual continuity has always been a quality mark of Star Trek, and an important part of its canon.
-With the extreme redesign of the Klingons and of everything related to them, Discovery has abandoned this longstanding principle.
+With the extreme redesign of the Klingons and of everything related to them (such as the starships), Discovery has abandoned this longstanding principle.
 The purported reason is that the producers of the series wanted to appeal to a "modern audience".
-But does this mean a total visual reboot was inevitable?
+But does this mean a total reboot was inevitable?

 It is clear that Discovery couldn't have been made with the crude visual effects of the 1960s, with sets consisting of colorfully illuminated cardboard and with moustached TOS Klingons.
 There are wonderful fan-made TOS revivals such as Star Trek New Voyages and Star Trek Continues, but hardly any fan would honestly demand from a modern TV series to look like that (although this is a frequent strawman used in an attempt to discredit my actual position).
 In fact, we already have an awesome and well-established Klingon make-up and styling since "Star Trek: The Motion Picture".
 There was nothing wrong or dated about the iconic look of the TMP Klingons and about their almost equally famous ship designs, like the D7/K't'inga or the Bird-of-Prey.
 They used to be the arguably most recognizable aliens of any science fiction series.
 Even casual fans and people with otherwise no ties to Star Trek were fond of the Klingon looks.

 Still, the makers of Discovery decided to throw this legacy away.
 They replaced our beloved Klingons with a clumsy race that is barely capable of clear articulation and whose styling is ridiculously overblown.
 I could feel a little bit better about the unwarranted redesign of the Klingons if it were successful.
-The USS Enterprise NCC-1701 suffered the same fate in Discovery, but the visual reboot in "Will You Take My Hand?" is at least aesthetically pleasing and still looks like an Enterprise.
+The USS Enterprise NCC-1701 suffered the same fate in Discovery, but the visual reboot of the ship in "Will You Take My Hand?" is at least aesthetically pleasing and still looks like an Enterprise.
+In contrast, everything about the all-new Klingons is just appalling.

 What's worse, Discovery does not try to extend the painting the way that all previous series did, including Enterprise.
 It paints over the canvas of the existing Star Trek.
 Setting the series in the 2250s was the first big mistake because canon problems are inevitable once new stories are shoehorned into an era that is already taken by an old series.